-Here’s a few things you’ll need for this recipe:
+Here are a few things you’ll need to make the Sicilian skillet chicken recipe:

 A spiral slicer is the key to making perfect vegetable “noodles”, so if you don’t have one I highly recommend it.
 I’m a little obsessed with mine.
 Don’t miss my Zucchini Spaghetti, Skillet Zucchini and Sausage Parmesan and Zucchini Salad…so easy and good!
 Aren’t “zoodles” super fun?!!